PerMalmberg/Smooth/README.md

 `docker-compose run --service-ports --rm host`

-### choos different release branches for the ESP32 build
+### Choose different release branches for the ESP32 build

 For the esp32 binaries the mainline branch is used on default.
 If you want to use a release branch you have to set the environment variable `ESP_IDF_VERSION`.
 Here is an example with the v4.2 release branch:
 `ESP_IDF_VERSION=release-v4.2 docker-compose run --rm esp32 ./CI/build_smooth_esp32.sh`

-All release branches are used on the Github CI which are compatible with Smooth for testing.
+In CI, all compatible branches of IDF are checked on each push and pull request.